abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 # Essential build
+This section details how to build just the control, heating, excitation and emission systems as well as a touchscreen interface - the bare minimum for an operating isothermal platform.
 All required parts can be found in the [Essential build parts list](#essential-build-parts-list).

 ## Electronic configuration
 The circuit consists of five main systems: